top of page

 Simply make a Bee Bath by piling rocks in your bird baths or line a shallow bowl with rocks or pebbles or marbles.
 Add water, but leave the rocks as dry islands to serve as landing pads.
 Place the bath less than a metre high in your garden.
 (Put it near "problem plants" — those that get aphids, for example — and the beneficial insects that come to drink will look after them.)

 Now you can take this to whatever extreme you like...
 I'm often found talking to the bees and giving them my thanks & gratitude for their free pollination services.
-And many evenings I'll say goodnight to the little male bees roosting overnight in my calendula flowers.
-How cute are they!
+And many evenings I'll say goodnight to the little male bees roosting overnight in my calendula flowers, like in the photo below.
+How cute are they?

 One pesticide that is being banned around the world (not in Australia yet) are the Neonicotinoids.
 These are very effective at killing insects when sprayed on plants because the whole plant, including the pollen and nectar becomes poisoned.
 It is a systemic neurotoxin and if it doesn't kill the bees directly, it weakens the nervous system.
 The poison is taken back within the food and stored inside the nest for the young to feed on when hatched.
 All Neonics are easily accessible and are sold in all hardware store and even supermarkets.
 Check labels, it will often carry the warning ''will kill bees''.